fossabot/everpl/docs/source/api/streaming_api.rst

     An acknowledgement packet, sent by a server if the subscription was successfully cancelled.
 Described above in the `Unsubscribe from a topic`_ section of documentation.

+6. ``stream/delivery_ack``
+    An acknowledgement packet, sent by a **client** if a message with the specified identifier was successfully received.
+    Described above in the `Message Retention`_ section of documentation.

 Object-Related Messages
 ^^^^^^^^^^^^^^^^^^^^^^^